-Emergency shelters are located in Sioux Falls, Rapid City, Aberdeen, Yankton, and Eagle Butte and these shelters often serve chronically homeless individuals.
+Emergency shelters are located in Sioux Falls, Rapid City, Aberdeen, Yankton, Pine Ridge and Eagle Butte and these shelters often serve chronically homeless individuals.
 In rural areas of the state, most homeless services are provided by domestic violence shelters.
 Typically shelters in South Dakota serve all homeless populations based on the number of people accessing housing and services.

 The Veteran's Administration has been very active in providing resources for homeless veterans.
-During the 2017 point in time count, there were 145 HUD VASH vouchers in Rapid City and 141 in Sioux Falls.
-Other HUD VASH vouchers are located on Indian Reservations in South Dakota.
-Discussions have been held with other public housing authorities but to date no additional housing authorities are participating in this program.
-In addition VA transitional homes are located in several communities and Cornerstone Rescue Mission and Volunteers of America administer programs to directly assist veterans.
+During the 2023 PIT there were 235 HUD VASH vouchers in Rapid City and 128 in Sioux Falls.
+Efforts continue for more PHAs to administer HUD VASH but no additional housing authorities are participating in this program.
+In addition, VA transitional homes are located in several communities and Cornerstone Rescue Mission and Volunteers of America administer programs to directly assist veterans.
+A new development spearheaded by Veterans Community project which will create 25 "tiny homes" in Sioux Falls has opened with five units becoming available this Summer.